 Equally, functional analysis of the problem behavior is part of the RAID® approach, paying particular attention to avoiding some of the dangers that this can sometimes bring:

 In summary, the RAID® approach is a very positive form of PBS which, while understanding and analysing the problem behavior and its function for the person concerned, also concentrates on nurturing and developing incompatible appropriate behaviour, so it gradually displaces the disruptive behaviour.
 In this way it produces a positive and effective team approach that can easily be explained to patients, friends or family, improves morale and provides an excellent service for service users, who in turn identify with it and value it.

 Reference: Gore, N. J., P. McGill, et al. (2013).
 "Definition and scope for positive behavioral support."
 International Journal of Positive Behavioral Support 3(2): 14-23.

 A 3-day course.

-The 3-day RAID® course is a leading positive psychology approach for tackling challenging behavior at source: over 15,000 professionals have attended it.
-It is a comprehensive approach which teaches staff a philosophy and practice not only to deal with challenging behavior when it occurs, but also to prevent it by tackling it at source.
+The 3-day RAID® course is a leading positive psychology approach for tackling disturbed and challenging behavior at source: over 20,000 professionals have attended it.
+It is a comprehensive approach which teaches staff a philosophy and practice not only to deal with disturbed and challenging behavior when it occurs, but also to prevent it by tackling it at source.
 Staff feel pleased to share a unified system and to know what they are doing and why they are doing it, while clients delight in a relentlessly positive and empowering approach.
-The essence of the RAID® approach is to play down challenging behavior as far as safety allows, and to nurture and develop positive behavior so that it systematically overwhelms and displaces the challenging behaviour.
+The essence of the RAID® approach is to play down disturbed and challenging behavior as far as safety allows, and to nurture and develop positive behavior so that it systematically overwhelms and displaces the challenging behaviour.

-This is a major undertaking where organisations seek recognition that they are implementing RAID® principles outstandingly well.
-It can also be awarded ‘by acclaim’ to organisations that merit it.
+This is a major undertaking where organizations seek recognition that they are implementing RAID® principles outstandingly well.
+It can also be awarded ‘by acclaim’ to organizations that merit it.